couchbase/cbft/DESIGN.md

 Status: DRAFT

 This design document focuses on the integration of cbft into Couchbase Server; a.k.a. "cbftint".
-Extra emphasis in this document is given to the design of clustering related features (rebalance, failover, etc.).
+Extra emphasis is given to clustering related features such as rebalance, failover, etc.

 -------------------------------------------------
 # Links